DuniAfrika/ai-see/README.md

 ## 🌍 Problem

-Over 60% of Nairobi’s population lives in informal settlements on less than 6% of the land, with limited access to toilets, water points, schools, or clinics.
-There is no real-time, data-driven system for identifying where services are most needed.
-Urban planning tools are top-down, static, and often ignore local voices.
+Kibera is home to over 1 Million people, yet many residents walk hundreds of meters to access basic services—or go without.
+While initiatives like **Map Kibera** and the **Kibera Public Space Project** have mapped community infrastructure, critical gaps remain:

+- 🚫 No real-time system to detect spatial service inequality
+- 🚫 No data-driven way to decide where to place new toilets, clinics, or water points
+- 🚫 No AI system to learn from citizen feedback and recommend high-impact solutions

+Urban planners and NGOs still rely on manual decisions and incomplete data.
+The result?
+Underserved areas stay invisible, and resources are misallocated.

 ---

 ## 💡 Solution

-AI-SEE uses **agentic AI** to process geospatial data, community inputs, and service locations to:
+AI-SEE empowers smarter planning in Kibera by combining geospatial data, population distribution, and community input.
+It uses IBM watsonx to:

-- Generate an **Equity Heatmap** of underserved zones
+- 🗺️ Generate a real-time **Equity Heatmap** of underserved areas
-- Classify needs from citizen messages using **IBM watsonx.ai**
+- 🧠 Classify community-submitted messages using **watsonx.ai NLP**
-- Prioritize locations using an impact-based algorithm
+- ⚖️ Rank locations using a prioritization algorithm (urgency × population × walkability)
-- Recommend top 5 interventions weekly using **watsonx Orchestrate**
+- 🤖 Recommend **Top 5 intervention zones weekly** using agentic AI workflows
-- Let citizens and local authorities **vote or simulate what-if scenarios**
+- 👥 Let citizens vote on infrastructure needs and visualize outcomes in a **community dashboard**
+- 🔮 Forecast impact of new services through a **“what-if” simulation tool**

 ---